 Figure 1: Mapping properties of streaming data to challenges in change perception.
 In addition to volume and variety that characterize much of the modern real-world data, velocity and volatility are key attributes of streaming data.
-While high velocity data leads to frequent updates that are hard for a human to track, volatility of the data implies unknown baseline behavior that can make it difficult for analysts to understand the causes and implications of the changes.
+While high-velocity data lead to frequent updates that are hard for a human to track, volatility of the data implies unknown baseline behaviour that can make it difficult for analysts to understand the causes and implications of the changes.